Published May 05, 2024 · Updated Feb 22, 2026

 What should programmes prioritise now?

-Integrate reflective development throughout modules, keep assessment criteria and exemplars visible, and design collaboration so students know roles, contributions and progression routes.
+Integrate reflective development throughout modules.
+Keep assessment criteria and exemplars visible.
+Design collaboration so students know roles, contributions and progression routes.
 These steps align with what students say drives their experience in business and management, sustaining the high sentiment for personal development while addressing common friction points.

 How Student Voice Analytics helps you

 Student Voice Analytics turns open-text feedback into clear, shared priorities for business and management.
-It tracks topic tone and volume over time, with drill-down from institution to school/department and cohort.
-You can compare like-for-like across subject groups and demographics, export concise, anonymised summaries for programme teams and committees, and evidence improvement on personal development alongside assessment, delivery and learning community.
+Track topic tone and volume over time, drill down from institution to department and cohort, and compare like-for-like across subject groups and demographics.
+Export concise, anonymised summaries for programme teams and committees, and evidence improvement on personal development alongside assessment, delivery and learning community.

 Request a walkthrough